-Recently I listened to a video by Marie Forleo, "How to Overcome Procrastination," and it brought to mind my own wonderings regarding this topic.
+Recently, I watched a video by Marie Forleo, "How to Overcome Procrastination," and it brought to mind my own wonderings regarding this topic.
 Years ago, I was a chronic procrastinator, with tons of guilt and self-condemnation that often accompany this habit.
 I used to berate myself every time I didn't accomplish my goals or if I procrastinated an important project or an unpleasant task.
-Until I got curious and turned off my self-criticism.
+Until I got curious and turned off my self-criticism replacing it self-compassion.

-To explore my procrastination, I made a simple little chart and tracked my behavior for one month without judgment.
+To explore my procrastination, I made a simple chart and tracked my behavior for one month without judgment.
+I diligently logged:

 I discovered and came to the same conclusion as Dr. Tim Pychyl: "Procrastination is an emotion-focused coping response.
 It's not a problem with your time management."

 What Curiosity Taught Me About My Procrastination

 Documenting my procrastination proved very revealing.
 Sometimes I REALLY didn't want to do what I thought I should do or what I had agreed to do.
 I uncovered multiple nonproductive patterns that were driving my life—and my procrastination.